TatianaVeda/Golang_bookworms/README.md

 ### Extra Features
 * A search bar allows user to search for specific posts or topics
-* The profile panel allows the user to view posts and comments they have created or liked, with links to the full content of all posts listed.
+* Users have access to profile pages.The profile allows the user to view posts and comments they have created or liked, with links to the full content of all posts listed.

 ### Contributors: